PatrickLang/windows-k8s-lab/README.md

 Minikube sets up a quick 1-node Linux-only Kubernetes cluster in a VM.
 However, it can't add other nodes such as a Windows host.
 If you just want to run a few Linux containers to try Kubernetes out, this is a good way to start.

-Download links & Quickstart at https://github.com/kubernetes/minikube
+The download links & full guide are at https://github.com/kubernetes/minikube , but here's a brief summary.

 ### Starting up Minikube